 - For getting started with instrumenting your applications, see Application level event and log generation.

 - Go through the steps to set up Application Insights for your application with Monitor and diagnose an ASP.NET Core application on Service Fabric.

 - Learn more about monitoring the platform and the events Service Fabric provides for you at Platform level event and log generation.

-- Learn how to set up OMS Log Analytics for monitoring containers - Monitoring and Diagnostics for Windows Containers in Azure Service Fabric.
+- Learn how to set up Log Analytics for monitoring containers - Monitoring and Diagnostics for Windows Containers in Azure Service Fabric.